Erik W. Jakobsen

 Erik Werner Jakobsen (born 1967) is a business economist with a PhD in economics from the Norwegian School of Economics (NHH) in Bergen.

-Erik is partner and chair of the board in Menon Business Economics, a research-based consultancy with approx. 50 economists qualified at MSc and PhD-level.
+Erik is partner and chair of the board in Menon Economics, a research-based consultancy with approx. 75 economists qualified at MSc and PhD-level.
 From 2009 to 2018, Erik held a part-time position as professor in strategic management at University College of South-East Norway.
 Earlier, Erik has been the leader of BI Norwegian Business School's Centre for Value Creation and project manager for the research project A value-creating Norway (Et verdiskapende Norge).

 Erik is also the author of several books and articles, including Hvem eier Norge (Universitetsforlaget); Et verdiskapende Norge (Universitetsforlaget); Ekspansjon og konsernstrategi (Gyldendal); and Attracting the winners (Kolofon).
-He has 25 years of experience as researcher, adviser and lecturer.
+He has more than 30 years of experience as researcher, adviser and lecturer.
 His areas of expertise are industrial competitiveness, strategic analysis, ownership and corporate strategy, organizational design, cluster-based industry development and industrial policy.